GNSS Jamming and Spoofing Monitoring Using Low-Cost COTS Receivers: Introduction

-Prior to 2023, comparatively few RFI events were reported, with the ones in Denver Airport, Dallas Airport and Nantes, France Airport being among the most notable ones \citep{goward2023denver} \citep{liu2023investigation} \citep{rntf2017gpsjammer}.
-However, since 2022 the number of GNSS RFI events recorded has increased with the affected areas spreading from northern Europe to the southeast soars of the Mediterranean Sea.
-RFI hotspots have also been recorded in other parts of the world, such as Myanmar, the South China Sea, and the India-Pakistan border \citep{stanford2025heatmap}.
-The common aspect of nearly all these regions is their proximity to conflict zones.
+Prior to 2023, comparatively few RFI events affecting aviation were reported, with the ones in Denver Airport, Dallas Airport and Nantes, France Airport being among the most notable ones \citep{goward2023denver} \citep{liu2023investigation} \citep{rntf2017gpsjammer}.
+While EUROCONTROL has recorded GNSS outages from 2014, since 2022, the share of flights reporting GNSS RFI events has rapidly increased with many affected areas spreading from northeastern Europe to the Mediterranean Sea \citep{eurocontrol2021rfi} \citep{felux2024gnssjamming}.
+RFI hotspots have also been recorded in other parts of the world, such as Myanmar, the South China Sea, and the India-Pakistan border \citep{Lo2026ADSB}.
+The common aspect of nearly all of these regions is their proximity to conflict zones.
 The International Telecommunications Union (ITU), International Civil Aviation Organization (ICAO) and International Maritime Organization (IMO), the global organizations for spectrum, aviation and maritime safety, released a join statement in April, 2025 highlighting the need for members states to "take necessary measures to prevent satellite systems from suffering harmful interference" \citep{itu2025rnss}.
-However, none of these organizations has an enforcement mechanism that can force the nation to halt GNSS jamming and spoofing, especially when national security is on the line.
+However, none of these organizations has an enforcement mechanism that can force a nation to halt GNSS jamming and spoofing, especially when national security is on the line.
 As a result, it is important to build technologies that allow users to monitor, detect, and possibly isolate the impacts of RFI.

-In Section 2, this paper presents a methodology for converting observables from commercial off-the-shelf (COTS) GNSS receivers into actionable metrics for the detection and classification of GNSS RFI events.
-The approach is demonstrated using a cost-effective setup consisting of a u-blox F9P receiver paired with a Raspberry Pi processor.
-In Section 3, the RFI detection threshold setting technique is outlined along with the categorization of RFI events as "jamming" and "spoofing".
-In Section 4 the detection and classification methodology is validated under live-sky conditions, including both controlled conditions and real-world uncontrolled scenarios.
-Although the process is tailored to the u-blox F9P, it establishes a baseline framework that can be adapted for use with other COTS GNSS receivers.